johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Expected Result: *The Videos list is dynamically updated with YouTube API and loaded into the videos section*

 - Actual Result: *Works as intended*

+The learn page can be viewed above.
+It is highly responsive, and works even on the smallest devices.

 #### User story 19: